papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     -v $(pwd):/home/nonroot/zombie-net/host-current-files \
     paritytech/zombienet
     ```
-    !!! note
-        Command above will run the Zombienet CLI inside a Docker container and mount the current directory to the `/home/nonroot/zombie-net/host-current-files` directory inside the container.
+    The command above will run the Zombienet CLI inside a Docker container and mount the current directory to the `/home/nonroot/zombie-net/host-current-files` directory inside the container.
 This allows Zombienet to access the configuration file and other files in the current directory.
 If you want to mount a different directory, replace `$(pwd)` with the desired directory path.

-    Now, inside the Docker container, you can run the Zombienet CLI commands.
-First, you need to set up ZombieNet downloading the neccessary binaries:
+    Inside the Docker container, you can run the Zombienet CLI commands.
+First, you need to set up Zombienet downloading the necessary binaries:

     ```bash
     npm run zombie -- setup polkadot polkadot-parachain